-- 1. Installation of $A \setminus C$ window units or systems. - 2.
+- 1. Installation of A\C window units or systems. - 2.
 Alteration or replacement of window trim and sashes. - 3.
-Alteration or replacement of finish features (trim, siding, decorative elements, etc.). - 4.
-Installation of exterior plumbing, vents, etc. - 5.
-Installation of stair rails. - 6.
+Alteration or replacement of exterior doors and door hardware. - 4.
+Alteration or replacement of finish features (trim, siding, decorative elements, etc.). - 5.
+Installation of exterior plumbing, vents, etc. - 6.
+Installation of stair rails. - 7.
 Changes to the configuration of the landscaped areas, sidewalks, and landscape features (e.g., light fixtures, retaining walls, plaques, etc.).